 Warning: this is a horror movie!
 Why not after all… Nothing prevents you from considering REC as a way to work on your Spanish language comprehension.
-Considering the catastrophic events, the vocabulary is obviously quite simplistic, which is therefore perfect if you’re a Spanish beginner.

 Here the action is located in Barcelona, accompanied by a journalist and a cameraman following night firefighters.
 The news report will bring them to a building where a strange virus is raging.
 They find themselves quickly quarantined by the authorities…

 Hable con ella is a classic of Spanish cinema

 And yes, this film is worth the detour.
 You will understand better that it is important to learn Spanish.
 Notably for your cinematographic culture and to help you during Spanish lessons.